vishaag/personal-site/_posts/2019-10-20-control-computer-with-hand-gestures.markdown

 #### The Machine Learning Model

 After receiving the new gesture sensor values, we derive new features from the 6 features we currently have.
-To be precise, we derive 36 new values for each row in the sensor data.
+To be precise, we derive 36 new features from the sensor data.
 The following is the code which helps do this -

 ```